csound-flossmanual/csound-floss/book/05-l-amplitude-and-pitch-tracking.md

 This makes it somewhat more awkward to use initially (although many of its input parameters are optional) but some of its options facilitate quite specialised effects.
-Firstly it outputs its tracking signal in
+Firstly it outputs its tracking signal in *oct* format.
-\'oct\' format.
 This might prove to be a useful format but conversion to other formats is easy anyway.
 Apart from a number of parameters intended to fine tune the production of an accurate signal it allows us to specify the number of octave divisions used in quantising the output.
-For example if we give this a value of 12 we have created the basis of a simple chromatic \'autotune\' device.
-We can also quantise the procedure in the time domain using its \'update period\' input.
+For example if we give this a value of 12 we have created the basis of a simple chromatic *autotune* device.
+We can also quantise the procedure in the time domain using its *update period* input.
 Material with quickly changing pitch or vibrato will require a shorter update period (which will demand more from the CPU).
-It has an input control for
-\'threshold of detection\' which can be used to filter out and disregard pitch and amplitude tracking data beneath this limit.
+It has an input control for *threshold of detection* which can be used to filter out and disregard pitch and amplitude tracking data beneath this limit.
 Pitch is capable of very good pitch and amplitude tracking results in real-time.

-pitchamdf uses the so-called \'Average Magnitude Difference Function\' method.
+*pitchamdf* uses the so-called *Average Magnitude Difference Function* method.
 It is perhaps slightly more accurate than pitch as a general purpose pitch tracker but its CPU demand is higher.

-pvspitch uses streaming FFT technology to track pitch.
+*pvspitch* uses streaming FFT technology to track pitch.
 It takes an f-signal as input which will have to be created using the pvsanal opcode.
 At this step the choice of FFT size will have a bearing upon the performance of the pvspitch pitch tracker.
 Smaller FFT sizes will allow